 Phone: (808)244-6345/6355

-How to Look Up Recent Arrest Records & Police Reports in Hawaii
+How To Look Up Recent Arrest Records & Police Reports in HI

 In Hawaii, a person’s criminal record begins as soon as he or she is arrested.
 The initial arrest record only includes information about the specific arrest, including when and how the person was arrested, the date and reason for the arrest, fingerprints, and certain post-arrest actions, including detentions.